logicalclocks/hops-docs/docs/user_guide/hopsworks/alert.rst

 matchers (matchRe).
 Match and matchRe are given as a key value pair as shown in the figure below.

 1. **Group wait**: How long to initially wait to send a notification for a group of alerts.
 Allows to collect more initial alerts for the same group.
 (Usually ~0s to few minutes.)
-2. **Groupe interval**: How long to wait before sending a notification about new alerts that are added to a group of alerts for which an initial notification has already been sent.
+2. **Group interval**: How long to wait before sending a notification about new alerts that are added to a group of alerts for which an initial notification has already been sent.
 (Usually ~5m or more.)
 3. **Repeat interval**: How long to wait before sending a notification again if it has already been sent successfully for an alert.
 (Usually ~3h or more).
 4. **Group by**: The labels by which incoming alerts are grouped together.
 5. **Continue**: If continue is set to false, it stops after the first matching route.
 If continue is true, the alert will continue matching against subsequent routes.